marimeireles/psychonautgirl/blog/_posts/2019-01-01-journey-into-http2-should-i-use-it.md

 ---

 In my [previous blog post](https://psychonautgirl.space/blog/2018/12/20/journey-into-http2-building-blocks.html) I gave a small introduction on the main differences between the HTTP protocols.
-In this article I want to help you understand if you need HTTP/2 on your website and if you decide you do, how to use the `push`resource to improve your website speed.
+In this article I want to help you understand if you need HTTP/2 on your website and if you decide you do you can keep following this series of blog posts where I'll upgrade my own website and where I try in the best of my ability to give you some neat tips on how to analyse and upgrade yours!

 ### Is HTTP/2 worth it?